anbreaker/webNodejsMongodb/README.md

 # webNodejsMongodb

-Nodejs y Mongodb Aplicación completa (Login, Registro,CRUD, ES6+, y más)
+Nodejs y Mongodb Aplicación completa (Login, Registro,CRUD, ES6+, and more)

 - This is a basic App to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and so